vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - [write.vmst.io](https://write.vmst.io)
 - [matrix.vmst.io](https://matrix.vmst.io)

 When possible we will run these in a highly available way, behind our security systems and load balancers, but may only be on single backend nodes.
-Our Flings leverage much of the existing core service infrastructure like the Nginx reverse proxies and Postgres.
+Our Flings leverage much of the existing core service infrastructure like the Nginx reverse proxies and PostgreSQL.
 In addition we have the following specific to our Flings:

-- One virtual machines ([Uhura](https://memory-alpha.fandom.com/wiki/Nyota_Uhura)) with 2 vCPU and 4 GB of memory.
+- One virtual machine ([Uhura](https://memory-alpha.fandom.com/wiki/Nyota_Uhura)) with 2 vCPU and 4 GB of memory.
 - MySQL running on one managed instance ([McCoy](https://memory-alpha.fandom.com/wiki/Leonard_McCoy)) with 1 vCPU and 1 GB of memory.

 ### WriteFreely

 WriteFreely is an open source blogging platform written in [Go](https://go.dev).
 This hosts our [write.vmst.io](https://write.vmst.io) instance.
 It is backed by a single MySQL database instance (McCoy) which was established for this purpose.
 We run the native Go application locally on our Fling backend servers.

 For more information please refer to our dedicated [Write](/write) documentation.